Climara Pro weekly patch

-Store Climara Pro weekly patch at room temperature, between 59 and 86 degrees F (15 and 30 degrees C), in the original sealed pouch.
+Store Climara Pro weekly patch at room temperature between 68 and 77 degrees F (20 and 25 degrees C).
+Store in original packaging until just before use.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Climara Pro weekly patch out of the reach of children and away from pets.

 - If you have any questions about Climara Pro weekly patch, please talk with your doctor, pharmacist, or other health care provider.

 - Climara Pro weekly patch is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.